 You can apply for an exception or concession through Victoria’s State Revenue Office.

 How and when do I have to pay stamp duty?

 You must complete a Digital Duties Form online to pay your land transfer duty.
-You can do this as a buyer or your conveyancer will do it for you.
+You can do this as a homebuyer, or your conveyancer will do it for you.
 You will need to register online and verify your identity.

-The State Revenue Office of Victoria recommends you complete the form and payment "at least 30 days before settlement."
+The State Revenue Office of Victoria recommends that you complete the form and payment "at least 30 days before settlement."